SumoLogic/sumologic-documentation/docs/integrations/google/workspace/install-app-dashboards.md

 <img src={useBaseUrl('img/send-data/Google_Workspace_Logo.svg')} alt="thumbnail icon" width="150"/>

-This page demonstrates how to install the Google Workspace App and enable documents shared outside your organization.
-This page also provides descriptions, use cases, and examples for each of the Google Workspace App dashboards.
+This page demonstrates how to install the Google Workspace app and enable documents shared outside your organization.
+This page also provides descriptions, use cases, and examples for each of the Google Workspace app dashboards.

-## Installing the Google Workspace App
+## Installing the Google Workspace app

 {@import ../../../reuse/apps/app-install-v2.md}

 ## Viewing Google Workspace dashboards​